navchandar/look-like-scanned/README.md

 # Convert all jpg, jpeg, png, webp files in folder to one pdf file
 scanner -i .\tests -f "image"

+# Convert all image files in folder in the order of file names
+scanner -i .\tests -f "image" -s "name"

 # Convert all png files in folder to pdf with 100% quality to one pdf file
 scanner -i .\tests -f "png" -q 100